-Immediately following the closing of this offering, after giving effect to the assumed issuance of 407,496 shares of class A common stock in connection with the founders make-whole awards, we will have outstanding 15,544,881 shares of class A common stock and 26,191,050 shares of class B common stock.
+Immediately following the closing of this offering, after giving effect to the issuance of 401,133 shares of class A common stock in connection with the founders make-whole awards, we will have outstanding 15,538,518 shares of class A common stock and 26,191,050 shares of class B common stock.
 The class B common stock will represent approximately 94% of the combined voting power of our outstanding common stock immediately following this offering.
 All of the shares of class B common stock are owned by S&R Technology Holdings, LLC, an entity wholly owned and controlled by Drs.
 Kuno and Ueno.
 As a result, Drs.
 Kuno and Ueno will be able to control the outcome of all matters upon which our stockholders vote, including the election of directors, amendments to our certificate of incorporation and mergers or other business combinations.

 We will not be authorized to issue additional shares of class B common stock after this offering except in limited circumstances, such as a stock split of both classes of common stock or a stock dividend made in respect of both classes of common stock.
 Shares of class B common stock will automatically be converted into shares of class A common stock upon transfer, with limited exceptions for transfers to family trusts.
 In addition, all remaining outstanding shares of class B common stock will automatically be converted into shares of class A common stock upon the death, legal incompetence or retirement from our company of both Drs.
-Kuno and Ueno or at such time as the number of outstanding shares of class B common stock is less than 20% of the number of outstanding shares of class A and class B common stock together.
+Kuno and Ueno or at such time as the number of outstanding shares of class B common stock together.